-Our frame should be of type ECHO_PING, which can also be individually deactivated in your project if you want to support ICMP but do not want the ping test to be replied to.
+Our frame should be of type ECHO\PING, which can also be individually deactivated in your project if you want to support ICMP but do not want the ping test to be replied to.

 The received frame is sent back, after modifying a few fields, using the call fnSendIP().
-I don't want to go into details about how the IP frame is constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the AVR32 registers again.
-Very briefly you should understand that the AVR32 has been set up with one transmission buffer into which the data is copied.
-The data is set up to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated.
+I don't want to go into details about how the IP frame is constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the LM3SXXXX registers again.
+Very briefly you should understand that the LM3SXXXX has a TX FIFO to which the frame has to be passed to.
+The data is first set up in memory to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated by passing it to the FIFO in the routine fnStartEthTx () and setting the transmit bit (NEWTX) in MACTR.

-This transmission activation takes place in the file AVR32.c in the function fnStartEthTx() so search for it and set a break point there.
+Since the transmission activation takes place in the file LM3SXXXX.c in the function fnStartEthTx() so search for it and set a break point there.
 Once the program reaches this point it will stop and you can see which registers are set up and verify that all is correct.

 Here you will also see that the simulator comes into play once the data is ready and the registers have been set up correctly.
-This code, which will not be discussed here, basically tries to behave as the MACB transmitter does by interpreting the register set up and transmitting the data buffer contents to your local network.
+This code, which will not be discussed here, basically tries to behave as the EMAC transmitter does by interpreting the register set up and transmitting the data buffer contents to your local network.